illwieckz/debian_copyist_brother/doc/documentation.md

 -----------

 * [Brother™ legal](brother_legal.md);
-* [License of tools and this documentation](../COPYING.md) (all files in this repository that is not Brother™ files).
+* [License of tools and this documentation](../COPYING.md) (all files in this repository that are not Brother™ files).